Crime scene getaway

-A crime scene getaway is the act of fleeing the location where one has broken the law.
+A crime scene getaway is the act of departing from the location where one has committed a crime.
 It is an act that the offender(s) may or may not have planned in detail, resulting in a variety of outcomes.
 A :crime scene is the "location of a crime; especially one at which forensic evidence is collected in a controlled manner."
 The "getaway" is any escape by a perpetrator from that scene, which may have been witnessed by eyewitnesses or law enforcement.

 The crime scene getaway is the subject of several penal laws.
 If motor vehicles are used for the getaway, then each vehicle is a new crime scene.

 As an inchoate offense

 In some jurisdictions, the very act of making a getaway from a crime scene is an inchoate criminal offense in itself, though it is generally viewed as natural behavior for a lawbreaker.
 For example, under New York law, "escape" is defined as escaping custody or detention; "unlawful fleeing a police in a motor vehicle" is a distinct crime.